 3. Read your pupillage application again

 This is all the pupillage committee knows about you.
-Accordingly, many of its questions will be based on what you have written. @HendersonPupils, the Twitter account of Henderson Chambers' pupillage committee, has issued this warning: ‘Did you say anything interesting, different or downright bonkers?
+Accordingly, many of the pupillage interview questions will be based on what you have written. @HendersonPupils, the Twitter account of Henderson Chambers' pupillage committee, has issued this warning: ‘Did you say anything interesting, different or downright bonkers?
 You WILL be asked about it at interview’.

 4. Consider how changes in the law apply to practice

 Too often law students only go as far as to understand the theory behind important recent changes in the law.
-Pupillage interview panels want to see more than that.
-How, for example, are the Jackson reforms and the related recent Mitchell judgment affecting barristers in practice?
-Hardwicke barrister Gemma Witherington recently recorded a very useful podcast detailing six qualities that barristers must possess following the Jackson reforms.
-It is this level of insight that top civil chambers expect from their prospective recruits.
+Pupillage interview panels want to see more than that and it's this level of insight that top civil chambers expect from their prospective recruits.

 5. Consider how changes in the world apply to the law